 If you're not entirely sure what Drupal is, start with our Introduction to Drupal guide.
-After gaining a basic understanding of what it is and how it works, get started with site building, which will give you a foundation on how Drupal works and what you can do without touching code.
+After gaining a basic understanding of what it is and how it works, get started with site building using our Build Drupal Sites guide.
+This will give you a foundation on how Drupal works and what you can do without touching code.
 When you're ready to dive into the code, for either theming your site or customizing the features, you can move on to other guides, depending on the areas you need to learn.

 If you are familiar with Drupal 7, there are minor changes in the administrative user interface (UI) and general site building.
 For code though, both in theming and development, there are significant changes.
 To get an overview of the main differences between 7 and 8, take a look at the What's New in Drupal 8 series.
 This will let you see where you have the most immediate gaps and will need to dive in.

-If you have the fundamentals sorted out, but you need a refresher, or are taking on a new task, you can go straight to the information you need by browsing through our topical pages.
+If you have the fundamentals sorted out, but you need a refresher, or are taking on a new task, you can go straight to the information you need by browsing through our Guides and Topics.
 They are more specific topics grouped by major category, like Theming or Module Development, and let you zero in on exactly what you need right now.
 Of course, you can also always search our site to pull up a wide range of materials based on your keyword.

 There is a lot of ground to cover in Drupal 8, so in addition to our tutorial resources listed above, here are some tips and tricks from our trainers for learning Drupal 8.